mbitsnbites/microS3/README.md

 # microS3

-microS3 (μS3 for short) is a small client library for interacting with S3 object storage services.
+microS3 (μS3 for short) is a small, portable client library for interacting with S3 object storage services.

 It is designed to work even on restricted machines, such as embedded devices.